Champions League: Flawless PSG outclass RB Leipzig to reach first final | DW | 18.08.2020

 On the flip side, PSG were irresistable.
 Neymar, seemingly back to his effervescent best, hit the post each side of the opener from Marquinhos, who soared through the air to meet Angel di Maria's beautiful freekick.
 Di Maria was the shining light for PSG, orchestrating wave after wave of attack, with Leipzig caught in the headlights.

 Di Maria himself got on the scoresheet with a composed finish from close range after a mistake by Leipzig goalkeeper Peter Gulacsi, and by half time the writing was on the wall.
-Leipzig improved after the break, but Juan Bernat extinguished any lingering hopes Leipzig had of staging an unlikely turnaround.
+Leipzig improved after the break, but Juan Bernat scored the third to extinguish any lingering hopes Leipzig had of staging an unlikely turnaround.

 By the time Leipzig were finally put out of their misery, the result had long been obvious.
 Qatar-backed PSG have finally broken the glass ceiling and reached the Champions League final, with Leipzig left to contemplate what could have been.